 - If you see that WhatsApp web is activated in you notifications but you are not using it, disconnect the device immediately from the WhatsApp menu

 Last but not least, use the same common sense you would with any form of digital communication.
-Don’t send personal information if you can possibly avoid it – addresses, phone numbers, email addresses – and never send your bank, social security or credit card details, or your passport or other identification details.
+Don’t send personal information if you can possibly avoid it – addresses, phone numbers, email addresses – and never send your bank, social security, credit card details, or your passport or other identification details.